 Soap Your Kids Will Love: How To Make Shower Jellies

-This post may contain affiliate links.
-Please read my full disclosure policy here.
+This post may contain affiliate links (full disclosure policy).
 As an Amazon Associate, I earn from qualifying purchases.

-Crystal JS is a vegetable based soap base that melts down and sets to form a jelly solid–think Jello, but made out of soap!
+Crystal JS is a vegetable based soap base by Stephenson Personal Care that melts down and sets to form a jelly solid–think Jello, but made out of soap!
 Don’t let it’s color straight from the container fool you–it melts down to a transparent soap base perfect for creating brightly colored shower jellies.

 It also has (in my opinion) one of the most neutral scents of all the Stephenson bases I’ve tried, which makes it super easy to add your own fragrance.
 It’s solid enough to slice into jiggly bars or mold into the shape of your choice, and it feels GREAT on your skin!
 I promise: You (and your kids) will love this soap base.